CATT-CODE/mlb_pipeline/README.md

 - **Query Validation with AI**
   - Use a model to verify if auto-generated SQL queries are valid based on historical query patterns.
 Iteratively refine the AI’s translation capability based on user feedback.
 - **Predictive Analytics for MLB stats**
-  - Train a model to predict which players are most likely to hit home runs in the next game.
+  - Train a model to predict which players are most likely to hit home runs in the next game, etc.

 ---